michar71/DMX_CTRL/README.md

 Serial shell is enabled at 115 kBaud on the serial port.
 (Note that Rx and Tx are swapped at the moment....).
 There is a "Help" command to see all the supported commands.
 For parameters just type in the command.

+### Triggers
+(Currently Not working)
+The two trigger inputs  can be set up in different ways:

+#### Direct Control
+The analog value (0...3.3V) is directly mapped onto one of the control registers.
+(For example an external inpout can be linked to the brightness of a channel or set the input parameter for an effect)

+#### Threshold
+A Specific value can be written to a specific control register wen crossing a threshold from low to high or from high to low.
+(For example a specific effect can be tiurned on/off via a switch)

+### Plugin Development
+TBD

+### Wifi/USB/Serial DMX Control
+TBD

+### Master Control
+TBD

 ## References
 - DMX Pinout